 Causes of Dandruff

 Resembling a bad case of dandruff may actually be scalp psoriasis.
-Psoriasis is an autoimmune disease that can affect the skin anywhere on the body, including the scalp.
+Psoriasis is an immune system ailment that can influence the skin anyplace on the body, including the scalp.
 Like dandruff, it causes flaking and itching, but is also marked by raised, red, often thick skull patches, Drs.
 Nussbaum says.
 You may have a single patch, several, or your entire scalp may be affected.
 Patches may pop up on your forehead, behind your neck or even behind your ear.

 In general, the causes of dandruff fall into two categories — internal and external.
 The internal causes include, but are not limited to poor overall health, hormonal imbalance, allergies, emotional stress, improper nutrition including excessive consumption of sugars, fats, and starches and hereditary and genetic factors.
 Conventional medicine treats the symptom of dandruff — the flakes — rather than the cause.
 The most common ways in which this is done is by the use of anti-dandruff shampoos, anti-fungal shampoos, and harsh chemicals to clear the dead cells from the scalp.
 The flakes may temporarily be removed thus, but they usually reappear.